renaissance-publishing/renaissance/content/chapters/05-languages.md

         while some scholars of the ancient past can still understand it, it is all but gone as a living language.
-      - Both Weal and Royal are descended from it, although they are very different languages from it and from one another—Weal in particular is greatly changed from Old Imperial.
+      - Both Weal and Royal are descended from it, although they are very different languages from it and from one another — Weal in particular is greatly changed from Old Imperial.
       - Old Imperial is notable for its aspirated H’s and hard consonants.